mjcrivera/EPI550_final/README.md

 `report.Rmd`

   - Loads each of the four `.R` scripts
-  - Makes 1 table and 1 figure
+  - Makes 1 table, 1 figure, and 1 report

 `Makefile`

   - Contains rules for building the report
-  - Execute `make` to generate a `report.html`
+  - Execute `make` to generate `report.html`

 `Dockerfile`

-  - Sets of instructions to build a Docker image via DockerHub
+  - Sets of instructions to build the Docker image via DockerHub
-  - Saves `report.Rmd` to an `.html` object into local `report` folder
+  - Saves `report.Rmd` to an `.html` object into `report` folder located at local project folder

+`final4`

+  - Docker image is called `final4` to build the container

+`Final Project.Rproj`

+  - RStudio project session to run code in